-CATEGORY Exemplary Proficient Partially Proficient Incomplete FINAL GRADE Introduction 5 4 3 2 GRADE 5 % of the total grade Tells who is speaking, date the podcast was produced, and where the speaker is located.
-Tells most of the following: who is speaking, date of the podcast, and location of speaker.
-Alludes to who is speaking, date of the podcast, and location of speaker.
-Speaker is not identified.
-No production date or location of the speaker is provided.
-Delivery 5 4 3 2 15 % of the total grade Well rehearsed, smooth delivery in a conversational style.
-Rehearsed, smooth delivery.
-Appears unrehearsed with uneven delivery.
-Delivery is hesitant, and choppy and sounds like the presenter is reading.
-Highly effective enunciation and presenter's speech is clear and intelligible, not distant and muddled.
-Expression and rhythm keep the audience listening.
-Enunciation, expression, pacing are effective throughout the podcast.
-Enunciation, expression, rhythm are sometimes distracting during the podcast.
+CATEGORY Exemplary Proficient Partially Proficient Incomplete FINAL GRADE Introduction 5 4 3 2 5 % of the total grade speaking, date the podcast was produced, and where the speaker the following: who is speaking, date of Alludes to who is speaking, date of the podcast, and location of speaker. identified.
+No Delivery 5 4 3 2 15 % of the total grade Well rehearsed, smooth delivery in a conversational style. • • Delivery is hesitant, and choppy and sounds like the presenter is reading.
+5 4 3 2 not distant and Enunciation, expression, pacing effective throughout the Enunciation, expression, rhythm are sometimes distracting during the podcast.
 Enunciation of spoken word is distant and muddled and not clear.
 Expression and rhythm are distracting throughout the podcast.
-Graphic and Music Enhancement 5 % of the total grade The graphics/artwork used creates a unique and effective presentation and enhance what is being said in the podcast and follow the rules for quality graphic design.
-The graphics/artwork relates to the audio and reinforces content and demonstrates functionality.
-The graphics/artwork sometimes enhances the quality and understanding of the presentation.
-The graphics are unrelated to the podcast.
-Artwork is inappropriate to podcast.
-Introduction 5 4 3 2
+Graphic and Music 5 4 3 2 5 % of the total grade effective presentation and enhance what is graphics/artwork relates to the audio and reinforces content and demonstrates functionality. graphics/artwork sometimes enhances unrelated to the podcast.
+Artwork is inappropriate to

 Music enhances the mood, quality, and understanding of the presentation.
 Music provides supportive background to the podcast.
-Music provides somewhat distracting background to the podcast Music is distracting to presentation.
-Technical 5 4 3 2 production Presentation is $\square{\text{Presentation}}$ Presentation is Presentation 10 % of the total grade recorded in a quiet environment without background noise and distractions. is recorded in a quiet environment with minimal background noise and distractions. recorded in a semi- quiet environment with some background noise and distractions. is recorded in a noisy environment with constant background noise and distractions.
-5 4 3 2 Volume of voice, music, and effects enhance the presentation. □ Volume is acceptable.
-Volume is occasionally inconsistent.
+Music provides somewhat distracting background to the podcast Technical production 5 4 3 2 10 % of the total grade recorded in a quiet environment without background noise and distractions. environment with minimal recorded in a semiquiet environment with some background noise and distractions. environment with constant background 5 4 3 2 Volume of voice, music, and effects enhance the presentation. acceptable.
 Volume changes are highly distracting.

-Content words 5 4 3 2 All of the focus words are well in identified and are said longer, louder and higher than the others.
-Most of the focus words are well in identified and are said longer, louder and higher than the others.
-Some of the focus words are well in identified and are said longer, louder and higher than the others.
-A few of the focus words are well in identified and are pronounced.
+Content words 5 4 3 2

+total grade words are well in identified and are said longer, louder and higher than the others. focus words are well in identified and are said longer, Some of the focus words are well in identified and are said longer, louder and higher than the others. focus words are well in identified and are

+Linking 5 4 3 2

+J identified and Some of linkages of sounds are well identified and pronounced. •

+Though 5 4 3 2